jbannick/hellokata-java/src/modules/mod_libs/hellomodlibsimplest3/README.md

-This is a simple modularized app uses a modularized library.
+This simple modularized app uses a modularized library.
 It is contained in a Custom Runtime Image that includes its own on-board subset of the Java runtime environment.

 Java 9 and later JRE's are modularized.